-The large size of the investments means that companies in the sector require third parties to develop their business.
-In particular, operators rely on dedicated external financing for project development and third party equity investors for the production phase.
-Both financiers and third party investors require reliable corporate structures to protect their investments with maximum legal certainty, but at the same time with an agile and predictable business regime.
+The large size of the investments means that companies in the sector require third parties to develop their business, either as financiers or as capital partners with whom share the risk.
+Both financiers and third party investors require reliable corporate structures to protect their investments with maximum legal certainty, but at the same time with an agile and predictable business regime and that protects the minority shareholders.
 They also demand specialised and efficient alternatives for resolving potential disputes.
 Delaware's legal system has traditionally met these expectations, making it the state of choice for many industries to incorporate their companies in the US.